Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Evaluation Metrics

 \subsection{Discussion of Metrics}

-As discussed in Section 4.1 of the main paper, the mAP reflects the ranking accuracy of each label across all images and the F1 score reflects the label ranking accuracy of each image.
-We argue that compared with F1 score, mAP is more sensitive to wrong predictions with high scores.
-For instance, in Table~\ref{tab:wrong}, the difference of predicted values between label ``\textit{White}'' and ``\textit{Black}'' is the value of negative label.
-With other values identical, the higher wrongly predicted value leads to a lower mAP score.
-In contrast, in Table~\ref{tab:wrong}, the difference of predicted values between instance ``A'' and ``C'' is also the value of negative label.
-Nevertheless, with other values identical, the higher wrongly predicted value does not change the Top-3 prediction accuracy and F1 score.
-We argue that the reason is twofold.
-On the one hand, when calculating F1 score, the Top-3 predictions are treated equally and their relative order is ignored.
+As discussed in Section 4.1 of the main paper, mAP reflects the ranking accuracy of each label across all images, and F1 score reflects the label ranking accuracy of each image.
+By comparison to F1 scores, we argue that mAP is more sensitive to wrong predictions with high scores.
+For instance, in Table~\ref{tab:wrong}, the difference of predicted values between label ``\textit{White}'' and ``\textit{Black}'' are the values of negative labels.
+When other values are identical, the higher wrongly predicted value will result in a lower mAP score.
+On the other hand, the difference of predicted values between instances ``A'' and ``C'' also corresponds to the negative labels.
+However, despite the higher wrongly predicted value, the Top-3 prediction accuracy and F1 score are not affected.
+There are two reasons for this.
+First, when calculating the F1 score, the Top-3 predictions are treated equally and their relative order is not taken into account.
 However, when computing mAP, the ranking of every predicted value for a label matters.
-On the other hand, as revealed in Figure 4 of the main paper, the distribution of higher values is more dispersed, and minor perturbations may not change \textit{top}-$K$ predicted labels.
-However, the same perturbations on smaller value predictions for negatives may change their rankings and impair the mAP score.
+Meanwhile, as illustrated in Figure 4 of the main paper, the distribution of higher values is more dispersed, and minor perturbations may not change \textit{top}-$K$ predicted labels.
+However, the same perturbations on smaller value predictions for negatives may change their rankings, resulting in a lower mAP score.